Stocks rise on Wall Street ahead of Christmas holiday

 Every major U.S. index is still on track for weekly gains after a choppy several days where stocks bounced between sharp losses and solid gains.
 It is a shortened week for traders, with U.S. markets closed Friday in observance of Christmas.

 Technology stocks led the gains.
-Microsoft rose 1.2% and chipmaker Nvidia gained 1%.
+Microsoft rose 1.1% and Apple rose 1%.

 Retailers and other companies that rely on consumer spending rose following an encouraging consumer confidence report.